|Ace||Apache||Charlie||Billy Bob||Blue||Bo Jangles|

 In 2010 Sasha had two operations at the UT Vet School in Knoxville.
 Her problems were congenital.
 She was born with a very short urether, too short to control the urine.
 She also had only one functioning kidney.
 After the operations failed, I tried to help her control the incontinence with Prion and just got use to cleaning up after her.
 Sasha was always happy and inquisitive.
 In 2014, I was building my cabin on the Little Easy, looking forward to her living there and roaming in the woods, without close neighbors.
 In August Denver died of lymphoma and I buried him on the Little Easy.
 I remember Sasha climbing down into the empty grave that I was digging and lying down.
 The next week, she didn't eat on Monday night.
 Something was wrong.
 I took her to the vet on Tuesday and then another vet on Wednesday who ran blood tests and discovered her kidney was not functioning properly.
 Two days later on Friday, we drove to the UT Vet School in Knoxville for evaluation.
 It was hopeless, they said her kidney was surrounded by crystals, similar to what develops when a dog drinks ethylene glycol.
 That afternoon, we came home and I took her to swim one last time at Beech Creek.
 Back at the house, I held her in my arms on the bed and she begin to bloat.
 Melissa Marcum and I drove her out to Dr. Stone where we held Sasha in our arms as she was put to sleep.
 I don't know what really happened.
 Probably one of my two neighbors (Dick Hoskinson, originally from Philadephia and/or Bill Johnson, originally from Detroit) put out ethylene glycol.
 Both had threatened to shoot her when she followed their 4 wheelers and once I saw Bill Johnson point a pistol at her from a tractor and another time try to beat her with a club as he passed her on a four wheeler.
 These are bitter old men, uneducated halfbacks from Florida, with nothing to live for and who hated dogs.
 They knew I was leaving soon and that was their last chance to kill one of my dogs.
 May their karma provide fitting ends to their existence.

 Oh Sundance, if only I had rescued you earlier but you had a great final 7 years of life.
-Sundance was a handsome rough coat Collie, a stray from the streets of New Orleans with mega personality.
-In about 2003, when he was probably a year old, a colleague at the University of New Orleans asked me to arrange to send him to St. Francis Animal Sanctuary in southern Mississippi.
+Sundance was a handsome rough coat Collie, a stray from the streets of New Orleans with mega-personality.
+In about 2003, when he was probably a year old, Kraig Derstler, a colleague at the University of New Orleans asked me to arrange to send him to St. Francis Animal Sanctuary in southern Mississippi.
 I drove him there under the name of Stewart and promised him that someday I would come retrieve him to live with me.
 In the summer of 2008, I was able to pull him and bring him to North Carolina.
 Londi named him Sundance for his golden long coat of fur.
-That first evening, he and Bo Jangles were outside and I was feeding them.
-He took Bo's food from his bowl and I cuffed Sundance.
-The dog looked angrily up at me and I raised my hand again.
-Suddenly, he had his jaws on my wrist.
+That first evening, he and Bo Jangles were outside the house in an enclosure and I was feeding them.
+He took Bo's food from his bowl so I cuffed him.
+Sundance looked up at me and I raised my hand again at hi arrogance.
+Suddenly, his jaws were on my wrist.
 I looked at him and said "OK, let's make a deal.
 I won't hit you again and you let go."
 And he released my wrist.
 You just didn't push Sundance around.
-After Cameron died, Londi took Sundance back to live in Mandeville to keep company with Bandit and Josey.
+After Cameron died in 2010, Londi took Sundance back to live in Mandeville to keep company with Bandit and Josey.
 She told me that once in the dark, she accidently sat on him as he lay on the couch.
 He bit her to let her know that was unacceptable.
 He was a character!
 We loved him dearly but in 2015, old age caught up with Sundance.
 He could no longer get up by himself and Londi had to put him to sleep.
 I so miss the old boy and wish I had pulled him earlier from St. Francis.